mbraekman/mbraekman.github.io/_posts/2021-04-27-APIM Generate SAS-token.md

 - *401 Unauthorized*
 ![Return SAS token unauthorized](../../../../img/posts/azure-apim-generate-sas-token/create-new-generate-blob-sas-endpoint-response-401.png)

-Once saved, the new endpoint has been created and is ready to be consumed, however as long as we haven't specified any policies, nothing usefull will be returned.
+Once saved, the new endpoint has been created and is ready to be consumed, however as long as we haven't specified any policies, it will not return anything useful.
 [![Set new endpoint request info](../../../../img/posts/azure-apim-generate-sas-token/create-new-generate-blob-sas-endpoint-completed.png)](../../../../img/posts/azure-apim-generate-sas-token/create-new-generate-blob-sas-endpoint-completed.png)

 ### Set the policy

 Now that the _infrastructure_ has been set, it's time to dive into the policy.
-As you will notice, we're using some inline C# here and there to create the signatures, which make up part of the SAS-token, as well as to build up the SAS-token and URL to be used by the client.
+As you will notice, we're going to be using some inline C# here and there to create the signatures, which make up part of the SAS token.

-Before you go to the policy-editor, we will need to store the following values in a _Named Value_ within API Management:
+Before you go to the policy editor, we will need to store the following values in a _Named Value_ within API Management:
 - _KB-Storage-Account:_
     The name of the storage account where the blobs are located.
 - _KB-Storage-Account-AccessKey:_
-    An accesskey to be used within the creation of the signature.
+    An access key to be used within the creation of the signature.

 Let's go through each of the steps that are going to be performed by the policy, in order to make it clear what everything is doing.
 - Extract the parameters from the request: